Last updated on January 23rd, 2019 at 09:09 pm

 There are 2 main streets with lots of shopping possibilities, you can easily spend a few days here without getting bored.

-There is also another good reason to spend at least a couple of nights in Heraklion: Knossos, a must for any trip to Crete.
+There is also another good reason to spend at least a couple of nights in Heraklion, the most famous of all the points of interest in Crete: Knossos, a must for any trip in the island.

 Lots of nice restaurants in the city.
 My favourite is still Avli tou Defkaliona, walking distance from the city centre.
-My only problem there is that I eat too much!
+My only problem here is that I eat too much!

-Not to be missed is also the ROP – Roastery • Brewery, best coffee in the city and great beer too in a lovely square, popular with students.
+Not to be missed is also the CROP – Roastery • Brewery, best coffee in the city and great beer too in a lovely square, popular with students.

 Chania has more character with the awesome old city centre, it has lots of bars and restaurants, amazing old/ancient buildings, just more attractive.
-It is however more touristy, it is not as original as Heraklion, and this is probably the biggest difference.
+It is however more touristy, there are many available hotel rooms, it is not as original as Heraklion, and this is probably the biggest difference.

 It has a nice beach too, on a short walk from the city centre.
 It has really all you need for a much longer stay.